Santa Maria in Trastevere: Interior

 The present nave preserves its original (pre-12th century) basilica plan and stands on the earlier foundations.
 The 22 granite columns with Ionic and Corinthian capitals that separate the nave from the aisles came from the ruins of the Baths of Caracalla, as did the lintel of the entrance door.
-When scholarship during the 19th century identified the faces in their carved decoration as Isis, Serapis and Harpocrates, a restoration under Pius IX in 1870 hammered off the offending faces.
+When scholarship during the 19th century identified the faces in the carved decoration of the capitals as Isis, Serapis and Harpocrates, a restoration under Pius IX in 1870 hammered off the offending faces.

 Domenichino's octagonal ceiling painting, Assumption of the Virgin (1617) fits in the coffered ceiling that he designed.

 There are a number of 12th and late 13th-century mosaics in the basilica.
 The "Coronation of the Virgin" (1130–1143) sits atop an apse vault, and depicts Pope Innocent II holding a model of the church.
 Below are mosaics on the subject of the "Life of the Virgin" by Pietro Cavallini (1291).

-In the Capella Altemps there is a unique icon of the enthroned Virgin and Child "The Madonna della Clemenza", a panel painting in encaustic, dated between the 6th and 9th century CE, probably of the Byzantine origins.
+In the Capella Altemps there is a unique icon of the enthroned Virgin and Child "The Madonna della Clemenza", a panel painting in encaustic, dated between the 6th and 9th century CE, probably of Byzantine origins.
 The Madonna della Clemenza is one of the five oldest existing Marian Icons from the medieval period.
 Its proximity to the rise of Christianity is one of the reasons it was believed to be a divine image.

 The fifth chapel to the left is the Avila Chapel designed by Antonio Gherardi.
 This, and his Chapel of S. Cecilia in San Carlo ai Catinari are two of the most architecturally inventive chapels of the late-17th century in Rome.
 The lower order of the chapel is fairly dark and employs Borromini-like forms.
 In the dome, there is an opening or oculus from which four putti emerge to carry a central tempietto, all of which frames a light-filled chamber above, illuminated by windows not visible from below.
 Complexively, four different types of direct and indirect lighting are placed into the borders of a small space of a "pre-built side-chapel facing south along the left side-aisle of the medieval church", producing a unique "instance of the scenic use of light in baroque architecture."

+In the first chapel of the right nave there is Santa Francesca Romana by Jacopo Zoboli.

 The church keeps a relic of Saint Apollonia, her head, as well as a portion of the Holy Sponge.
 Among those buried in the church are Pope Callixtus I, Pope Innocent II, Antipope Anacletus II, Cardinal Philippe of Alençon and Cardinal Lorenzo Campeggio.